jonnymind/SIRPAS/Base_System/Combat/Basic_Combat.md

 Each turn, all the participants roll a ranking on the skill called [__initiative__](#Initiative).

-Characters decide the action they want to perform proceeding in ranking order:
+Following the initialtive ranking order firtst to last, characters decide the action they want to perform among the wollowings:

 * Attack
 * Wait for a better moment